ojayballer/CNN-from-scratch-numpy-only-/README.md

 - **Max pooling:** Picks the maximum value in the window.
 - **Average pooling:** Computes the average value.
 - *Note: Pooling layers have zero learnable parameters.*

+### Pros and Cons of Pooling
+- **Pros:**
+  - Reduces computation (fewer pixels to process later).
+  - Creates a larger "receptive field" (sees more of the image at once).
+  - Provides robustness to small shifts/distortions.
+- **Cons:**
+  - Loses precise spatial detail (pixel-perfect information is lost).
+  - May hurt tasks needing exact localization (like segmentation).

 ### Output Size Formula